nicolechung/redux-testing/README.md

-# redux-testing
+# redux async actions

 Testing async actions in redux using:
 - redux-thunks
 - redux-promise
 - redux-saga
+- redux-observable
-- redux-observables and async/await
+- async/await

 Work in progress (i.e. not a thing yet)